ncatlab/nlab-content/pages/6/8/9/1/1986/content.md

    *  Formatted [[minimal negation operator]], where [[Jon Awbrey]] has put material; note that there are two missing diagrams.
    *  Cross linked [[subfunctor]] and [[sieve]].

-* [[Zoran ?koda]] created entries [[actegory]] (category with an action of a monoidal category), yet another sandbox [[SVGsandbox]], (mathematical) [[analysis]] and [[Weierstrass preparation theorem]] (the latter is in a basis of connections between analytic and algebraic geometry; I want eventually to say about algebraic approaches to [[analytic geometry]] like analytic local algebras and rigid analytic geometry; the theory is rather parallel to some aspects of modern algebraic geometry, e.g. in the way differential forms and regular differential operators are introduced); created [[subfunctor]] (needing your checking).
+* [[Zoran Škoda]] created entries [[actegory]] (category with an action of a monoidal category), yet another sandbox [[SVGsandbox]], (mathematical) [[analysis]] and [[Weierstrass preparation theorem]] (the latter is in a basis of connections between analytic and algebraic geometry; I want eventually to say about algebraic approaches to [[analytic geometry]] like analytic local algebras and rigid analytic geometry; the theory is rather parallel to some aspects of modern algebraic geometry, e.g. in the way differential forms and regular differential operators are introduced); created [[subfunctor]] (needing your checking).
 Earlier this week much extended [[noncommutative geometry]] and did not have time to report it here.
 I do not see nonstandard analysis in usual sense in Moerdijk-Reyes (also at page 385 bottom they themselves also include that the relation of their axiomatics SIA with nonstanard analysis is not clear).
 The discussion in chapter 7 is in generalized sense kind of nonstandard analysis, in the general sense that it entails a version of the transfer principle.
 However the discussion relies on a very general setup of complicated axiomatics based on commutative rings the transfer refers to certain language using coherent formulas.
 Thus it is not about extending language $L(\mathbb{R})$; or about ultrafilter model of the nonstandard extension of $\mathbb{R}$.
 Of course, at the topos level, one can express everything in terms of internal language of the topos and there is a general transfer principle in that setup.
 This is much more abstract sense of [[nonstandard analysis]] than in the rather concrete and conservative article I started.
 Of course further discussions and contributions in both directions are necessary for us.

 * [[Urs Schreiber]]: thanks, Zoran.
 By the way: in the later chapters of [[Models for Smooth Infinitesimal Analysis]] there is some detailed discussion of the relation between synthetic differential geometry and nonstandard analysis

-* [[Zoran ?koda]] created [[nonstandard analysis]] containing basically an (incomplete) introduction to basic terms in the [[ultrafilter]] model of the nonstandard extension of real numbers.
+* [[Zoran Škoda]] created [[nonstandard analysis]] containing basically an (incomplete) introduction to basic terms in the [[ultrafilter]] model of the nonstandard extension of real numbers.
 One of the reasons to create this right now is that Urs is talking about [[infinitesimal object]] in synthetic differential geometry, and it could be a moment to (hopefully usefully) compare with the notions of nonstandard analysis.
 Created [[Rouqier's cocovering]] (in subject of [[triangulated category]]).

 * [[Jon Awbrey]] noticed that [[graph]] was unsaturated, so he whetted it.
 There are many definitions of _graph_ and many dialects of graph theory.
 I added one of my first and favorite.
 Read my &#8230;